Cuttlerat/bashbot/README.md

 All matches must be in a low case!
 It's important (I will do something with it later)

-If you want to ignore some words to trigger this function
+If you don't want any word to trigger this function

 ```
 /manage INSERT INTO google_ignore(ignore) VALUES("Jenkins")